-Capital assets (items costing more than \$5,000 and lasting more than one year) are reported in the applicable governmental or business-type activities in the notes to the financial statements.
+Capital assets (items costing more than \$5,000 and lasting more than one year) are reported in the applicable governmental or business-type financial statements.
 In the fund statements, capital assets are charged as expenditures as purchased.
 Capital assets are recorded at cost or estimated historical cost where records are available.
 Donated assets are not recorded, unless determined to be significant.
 Maintenance and repairs are expensed as incurred.
 Replacements which improve or extend the lives of property are capitalized.